bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 with any existing data so if you made your own earlier you should remove it.

-This test data has dozens-to-hundreds of randomly generated characters across the base classes (Fighter, Mage, Cleric, and Thief) as well as some a few Necromancers.
+This test data has dozens-to-hundreds of randomly generated characters across the base classes (Fighter, Mage, Cleric, and Thief) as well as a few Necromancers.
 Also generated are Items, Weapons, and connections from characters to them.
 Note that, while the name field was randomized, the numeric and boolean fields were left as defaults.